NodeBB/docs/src/templates/installing/os/template.md

 {{node.install}}

 Verify installation of Node.js and npm.
-You should have version {{versions.major.node}} of Node.js installed, and version {{versions.major.npm}} of npm installed:
+You should have version {{versions.major.node}} of Node.js installed (as of October 29, 2024), and version {{versions.major.npm}} of npm installed:

 ```bash
 node -v
 npm -v (should output "{{versions.recommended.npm}}" or similar)
 ```

-### Database
+## Database

-## Installing MongoDB
+### Installing MongoDB

 MongoDB is the default database for NodeBB.
-As noted in the [MongoDB Support Policy](https://www.mongodb.com/support-policy/legacy) versions older than **4.0** are officially **End of Life** as of October 2021.
+As noted in the [MongoDB Support Policy](https://www.mongodb.com/support-policy/legacy) versions older than **4.4** are officially **End of Life** as of February 2024.
-This guide assumes installation of **{{versions.recommended.mongo}}**.
-If you wish to use another database instead of MongoDB the [Configuring Databases](../../configuring/databases/index.md) section has more information.
+This guide assumes installation of version **{{versions.recommended.mongo}}**.
+If you wish to use another database instead of MongoDB, the [Configuring Databases](../../configuring/databases/index.md) section has more information.

 Official detailed installation instructions can be found in the [MongoDB manual](https://docs.mongodb.com/manual/administration/install-community/).
 Although out of scope for this guide, some MongoDB production deployments leverage clustering, sharding and replication for high availibility and performance reasons.
 Please refer to the MongoDB [Replication](https://docs.mongodb.com/v{{versions.recommended.mongo}}/replication/) and [Sharding](https://docs.mongodb.com/v{{versions.recommended.mongo}}/sharding/) topics for further reading.
 Keep in mind that NodeBB does not require any of these advanced configurations, and doing so may complicate your installation.
-Keeping it simple often can be best.
+Keeping it simple can often be best.

 {{mongo.install}}